 In these parts, Bonham is perhaps best known as the home of legendary Congressman Sam Rayburn.
-The man who once said that “power's no good unless you have the guts to use it” was Speaker of the House for seventeen years between the 1940s and his death in 1961.
+The man who once said that “power's no good unless you have the guts to use it” was Speaker of the House for 17 years between the 1940s and his death in 1961.
 Rayburn passed away shortly after he administered the oath of office to his protege and another prominent Texas politician, Lyndon Johnson.
 History buffs will love to learn more about the backstory of this unique state park.

 But enough about politics.
-Like many other facilities, Bonham State Park is a dual-purpose facility which was built by the Civilian Conservation Corps (CCC) during the Great Depression.
+Like many other facilities, Bonham State Park is a dual-purpose facility that was built by the Civilian Conservation Corps (CCC) during the Great Depression.
 In the 1930s, the wild Red River was untamed.
 Soil erosion was a serious problem for agricultural communities like tiny Bonham.
 CCC workers built a small dam, which created tiny Bonham State Park Lake.
 The dam was a boon for local farmers.

 In classic CCC-style, workers also used Texas limestone and other such materials to build a number of buildings, most of which still stand today.
-Noted architects William Caldwell and Joe Lair had the vision and CCC workers had the muscle.
+Noted architects William Caldwell and Joe Lair had the vision, and CCC workers had the muscle.

 Originally, Bonham State Park was basically a backwater.
 Now, it’s a convenient place for Dallas city slickers to spend a weekend.
 RV visitors enjoy swimming, fishing, boating, and a number of other activities.
 The park has just over 8.5 miles of hiking trails that meander around the sides of the lake.
 Whether you hike or bike, the forest, hills, and lakeside trails provide wonderful opportunities to enjoy the local flora and fauna.

 Bonham is not a very big town, but it does have a lot of facilities.
 One of the largest VA hospitals in the state is in Bonham, and we know who was at least partially responsible for that massive project.
 Bonham also has a large department store and some smaller grocery stores.
 So, if you did not stock up with camping supplies before you left Dallas or Oklahoma City or wherever you came from, you’ll probably be okay.
 If you're looking for an ATM or gas station, Bonham has these too.
 The road inside the park is easy to navigate as it circles the dam.
 RVers will find it wide enough and comfortable to drive.

 When you reach this rather small park, there is parking near the fishing pier and boat launch as well as near the primary trailheads.
 Other than the RV campground, those are probably the only two places you’ll go.
 The road around the lake is wide and well-maintained.
 That’s a nice bonus if you like sightseeing.

-If you want one of the two full hookup sites, make your reservations early.
-In addition to a 30/50 amp electricity hookup, sewer hookup, and drinking water spigot, each back-in site has a picnic table, lantern post, outdoor grill, and fire ring.
-There is a dump station at the edge of the campsite.
+The other sites have water and 20/30/50 amp electric hookups but do not have sewer hookups.
+Every site has a picnic table, lantern post, outdoor grill, and fire ring.
+There is a dump station conveniently located at the edge of the campsite.
 Right next to the campsite, you'll find a children’s playground, restroom/shower facilities, and a group picnic area.
 The swimming area, fishing spots, and hiking trails are all within walking distance.

 One of the nice things about Bonham State Park is that everything is pretty close together.
 The main swimming area is next to the fishing pier.
 Swimmers may venture out farther, but there are no lifeguards on duty.
 The lake is rather shallow (19 feet at its deepest point), and since it’s an artificial lake, there are no underwater cliffs or steep drop-offs.
 But watch out for riptides and underwater currents, even in a placid place like Bonham State Park Lake.